dfelsie/sort-by-embedding/README.md

 1.  **Select a Folder:** Click the "Select Folder" button to choose a directory of images.
 2.  **Sort by Prompt (Local Model):** This feature works offline and does not require an API key.
 Enter a descriptive prompt (e.g., "a person smiling" or "winter snow") and click "Sort by Prompt".
 The images will reorder to show those most similar to the prompt first.
 3.  **Sort by Gemini (Cloud Model):** If you have configured your API key, you can use this for advanced sorting.
 Enter a more complex command (e.g., "from oldest photo to newest" or "by how much blue color is in the picture") and click "Sort by Gemini".

+list of models in the venv under open_clip model configs.